wp-plugins/postman-smtp/readme.txt

 * Added support for modular transports.
 The first external transport is the Postman Gmail Extension, which uses the Gmail API to send mail out on the HTTPS port, a convenient way around traditional TCP port blocks for Gmail users
 * Made my debug logging "less agressive" so that broken systems (those that pipe warning messages to STDOUT regardless of the WordPress WP_DEBUG_DISPLAY setting or PHP's display_errors settings) will no longer experience the Port Test hanging during a check
 * Fixed a bug in the Setup Wizard where it would not use OAuth 2.0 on port 587
+* Fixed a bug where Postman refused to send mail with Password authentication and no encryption (who does that??)

 = 1.4.1 - 2015-02-17 =
 * All text has been [externalized](http://plugins.svn.wordpress.org/postman-smtp/trunk/Postman/languages/postman-smtp.pot) in prep for [I18N Internationalization and localization](http://codex.wordpress.org/I18n_for_WordPress_Developers)